Best Running Shorts for Women of 2024

 Tracksmith Twilight Split Shorts $65 3 inches Polyester, elastane Yes

-Ultimate Direction Women’s Velum Short $60 2.5 inches Polyester/spandex Yes
+Ultimate Direction Women’s Velum Short $60 2.5 inches Polyester, spandex Yes

-Janji W’s 3″ AFO Middle Short $64 3 inches Polyester/spandex Yes
+Janji W’s 3″ Multi Short $78 3 inches Nylon, elastane Yes

 Buying Advice: How to Choose Running Shorts for Women

 Finding the best type of shorts for you depends on your body type and personal preferences.
-Don’t be afraid to try a few styles to see what fits, stays put, and, most importantly, doesn’t chafe.
+Don’t be afraid to try a few styles to see what fits, stays put, feels good, and, most importantly, doesn’t chafe.

 Style